hamilton-lima/robolucha/src/runner/NOTES.md

+#Todo
+* remove compilation errors from unit tests
+    * working on GeneralEventManagerTest

+* remove duplicated calc

-MatchStatePublisher
+* MatchStatePublisher
     missing review of getMessages - probably will be resolved by the MatchEventHandler how the events are sent?
         MatchEventPublisher - receive all the events
     where statepublisher is assigned to the matchrunner?

-add redis configuration
+* add redis configuration
-build redis docker locally to test keep score updates in the MatchRunner
+* build redis docker locally to test
+* keep score updates in the MatchRunner

+# Done
+* ok - copy unit tests from original project